 Due to the coronavirus pandemic, which decimated the majority of the planned 2020 Formula 1 season, Mugello was called upon to join the re-structured schedule.
-The event coincides with Ferrari’s 1000th Grand Prix, with the event being given the title of “Formula 1 Gran Premio Della Toscana Ferrari 1000 2020 Mugello”.
-It will be the second consecutive race to be held in Italy, with the Italian Grand Prix at Monza taking place one week prior.
-This will be the first time that F1 has raced in Italy for two consecutive rounds of the World Championship since 1957.
+The event coincided with Ferrari’s 1000th Grand Prix, with the race being given the title of “Formula 1 Gran Premio Della Toscana Ferrari 1000 2020 Mugello”.
+It was the second consecutive race to be held in Italy, with the Italian Grand Prix at Monza taking place one week prior.
+This was the first time that F1 has raced in Italy for two consecutive rounds of the World Championship since 1957.

-- Mugello will be the 72nd different circuit to have hosted a round of the Formula 1 World Championship.
+- Hosting the 2020 Tuscan Grand Prix, Mugello became the 72nd different circuit to have hosted a round of the Formula 1 World Championship.

-- Mugello is the fourth different track in Italy to have hosted a round of the championship, after Monza, Pescara and Imola.
+- Mugello was the fourth different track in Italy to have hosted a round of the championship, after Monza, Pescara and Imola.

 - Italian rider Valentino Rossi won the MotoGP race here for seven consecutive years between 2002 and 2008; the longest such streak in the series’ history.